 BWJ: Wow.
 Well, I want to take that too.
 I’ll steal that from you too. [laughing].

 MB: You’re doing the same thing [laughter].

 BWJ: Thank you.
 I definitely feel that way.
-Now, in terms of that kind of sentiment, in terms of people being the best that they can be on and off the mat, you’re doing some important work in Chicago with the Prison Yoga Project.
+Now, in terms of that kind of sentiment, in terms of people being the best that they can be on and off the mat, you’re doing some important work in Chicago with Prison Yoga Chicago.
 Tell us a little bit about what that is and what it does for the inmates in Chicago.